sixty-nine/LiipRasterizeBundle/README.md

  - Add redirection support in the Rasterizer
  - Investigate the rendering of Flash
  - Allow rendering of a full webpage as PDF
+ - Probably nothing works on Mac and Windows without some adaptations to the code